Top 250 Machine Learning Interview Questions and Answers

 Ans.

-• Collect and clean data
+• Collect and prepare data by cleaning, transforming, and encoding it

-• Evaluate the model's performance
+• Evaluate the model's performance using metrics like accuracy, precision, recall, or F1 score

 Add your answer